joakimk/algotrader/README.md

 - [ ] No magic values in strategies, everything is configurable.
   - This allows different settings per market and changing settings over time.
   - This also allows for automatically figuring out the best config (possibly by brute force testing).
-- [ ] One active position at a time.
-  - This keeps the code simple and reduces risk.
-  - This does not mean you can't have many strategies looking for leads at the same time.
-- [ ] More things, TODO
+- [ ] Many strategies can be active at the same time looking at the same or different markets.
+There can be many concurrent trades but it's limited to 1 by default.
+  - One possibility is selecting strategies and their settings automatically based on what's working recently.

 ## Development